visit us at LinkedInvisit us at Facebook

 For individuals born on or after January 2, 1954, the “deeming provision” extends beyond FRA.
 Accordingly, anytime they apply for benefits, they are applying for both benefits simultaneously, and Social Security will only pay the larger of the two.
 There are many misconceptions surrounding divorced spouse Social Security benefits.
 It is important you understand how they work so that you can receive all of the benefits for which you may be eligible.

-If you are nearing retirement and need help navigating your various sources of retirement income, please contact Kim, Korey, or Tyler at Kletschke Wealth Management Group for a complimentary consultation.
+If you are nearing retirement and need help navigating your various sources of retirement income, please contact Kim and Korey at Kletschke Wealth Management Group for a complimentary consultation.

 Kletschke Wealth Management Group